Millennium Forest for Scotland

 Although the project was aimed for the turn of the millennium, the efforts and investment in the project lasted over a period of 12 years, with many of the benefits still being felt today.
-The project ceased to exist following the winding-up of the Millenium Commission in 2006.
+The project ceased to exist following the winding-up of the Millennium Commission in 2006.
 As seen above, many signposts and markers symbolizing the initiative's legacy can still be seen around Scotland.